message/iata/KZ.md

 2. Nationals of India are not allowed to enter.
 3. Flights to Kazakhstan are suspended.
 - This does not apply to:
-- flights from Armenia, Belarus, Egypt, Germany, Georgia, Korea (Rep.), Kyrgyzstan, Montenegro, Netherlands, Russian Fed., Turkey, Tajikistan Ukraine, United Arab Emirates and Uzbekistan;
+- flights from Armenia, Belarus, Egypt, Germany, Georgia, Korea (Rep.), Kyrgyzstan, Montenegro, Netherlands, Qatar, Russian Fed., Turkey, Tajikistan Ukraine, United Arab Emirates and Uzbekistan;
 - repatriation flights.
 4. Passengers must have a negative COVID-19 PCR test result issued at most 3 days before arrival.
 The test result must be issued in English, Kazakh or Russian.
 This does not apply to: